eviltwin/grunt-asset-cachebuster/README.md

 Default value: `'123456'`

 A string value that is used to append to the url of your assets.

-If it is a function, the function is called with the url and the extension of a file to cachebust as parameters, and it must return a string.
+If it is a function, the function is called with the url and the destination file to cachebust as parameters, and it must return a string.

 Generally, you want this to be a timestamp or the version number of your app.

 #### options.replacer